 Distribution: N - VG (TSB 5622), Ven (Lazzarin 2000b), TAA (Nascimbene & al. 2007b, 2014, Nascimbene 2014), Emil (Fariselli & al. 2020), Lig.
 C - Umb (Ravera 2000, Ravera & al. 2006), Laz (Ruisi & al. 2005), Abr (Caporale & al. 2016, Gheza & al. 2021), Mol (Paoli & al. 2015).
 S - Pugl (Nimis & Tretiach 1999), Bas (Ravera & al. 2015d), Cal (Puntillo & Puntillo 2004), Si (Grillo & Cristaudo 1995).

-Description: Thallus crustose, immersed in the bark, smooth, continuous, white to pale grey.
-Perithecia 0.2-0.35 mm across, black, protruding, hemispherical or often somewhat flattened at the top.
-Involucrellum clasping the centrum; exciple black in upper part, colourless at the base; hamathecium of numerous, simple, persistent paraphysoids.
+Description: Thallus crustose, immersed in the bark, smooth, continuous, white to pale grey, sometimes somehow shiny.
+Perithecia 0.2-0.35 mm across, black to dark brown, somehow shiny but sometimes appearing dull due to remains of bark cover, at first immersed, then projecting, hemispherical or often somewhat flattened at the top.
+Involucrellum dark brown, clasping the centrum; exciple black in upper part, colourless at base, 60-90 µm thick; hamathecium of numerous, mostly simple, persistent paraphysoids; hymenial gel hemiamyloid.
 Asci 8-spored, subcylindrical, without apical ring-structure and without a distinct ocular chamber, the wall K/I+ blue, especially in lower part.
-Ascospores 5-6-septate, not constricted at septa and with rectangular loculi, brown, thin-walled, (13-)18-26(-32) x (4-)6.5-10(-12) µm, the two apical cells paler than the others, the central cell larger and darker.
-Pycnidia black, immersed.
-Macroconidia brown, (0-)1-septate, ellipsoid to pyriform, 6.5-9.5 x 3-4 µm; microconidia colourless, thread-like, 6-10 x 0.5-0.7 µm.
+Ascospores 5-6-septate, not or only slightly constricted at septa, with lenticular loculi, brown, thin-walled, (13-)18-26(-32) x (4-)6-10(-12) µm, the two apical cells paler than the others, the central cell larger and darker.
+Pycnidia black, immersed, resembling the perithecia.
+Macroconidia brown, (0-)1-septate, ellipsoid to pyriform, 6.5-9.5 x 3-4 µm, with a pale septum; microconidia colourless, thread-like, 6-10 x 0.5-0.7 µm.
 Photobiont trentepohlioid.
-Spot tests: all negative.
+Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Note: a temperate species found on the (mostly) smooth bark of deciduous trees in open, humid forests; probably more frequent in the past.
 It is included in the Italian red list of epiphytic lichens as “Near-threatened” (Nascimbene & al. 2013c).